-Mr. Michael Lewis has more than 25 years of experience in the investment management and retail industries.
+Mr. Lewis has more than 25 years of experience in the investment management and retail industries.
 He is current Chairman of Oceana investment Corporation Limited, a private U.K. investment company, and is also a Partner of Oceana Investment Partners LLP, a U.K. investment advisor.
-Mr. Lewis is Chairman of Strandbags Holdings Pty Limited, an Australian retail company comprising some 450 stores and a Non-Executive Director of The Foschini Group Limited, a South African retail company with some 2000 stores.
+Mr. Lewis is Chairman of Strandbags Holdings Pty Limited, an Australian retail company comprising some 450 stores and a Non-Executive Director of The Foschini Group Limited, a South African retail company with some 2,000 stores.

 Mr. Lewis serves on the Board of United Trust Bank Limited, a U.K.-based bank, and served on the Supervisory Board of Axel Springer AG in Germany from April 2007 to September 2012.
 He previously worked for Ivory and Sime, a money manager based in Scotland, and Lombard Odier, a money manager based in England.
-He has an undergraduate degree in political science and economics and a postgraduate degree in economics from the University of Cape Town.
+He has an undergraduate degree in political science and economics and a postgraduate degree in economics from the University of Cape Town, South Africa.

-Adam Gridley, President and Chief Executive Officer
+Adam Gridley, President and Chief Executive Officer – Histogenics

 Kevin Rakin, Independent Member

-Mr. Kevin Rakin has more than 20 years of experience in the biotechnology industry and was most recently the President of Regenerative Medicine at Shire plc, a leading specialty biopharmaceutical company (Shire).
+Mr. Rakin has more than 20 years of experience in the biotechnology industry and was most recently the President of Regenerative Medicine at Shire plc, a leading specialty biopharmaceutical company (Shire).
 Prior to joining Shire, Mr. Rakin served as the Chairman and CEO of Advanced BioHealing (ABH) from 2007 until its acquisition by Shire for $750 million in June 2011.
-Before this, he served at the interim CEO of ABH and executive-in-residence at Canaan Partners.
+Before this, he served as the interim CEO of ABH and executive-in-residence at Canaan Partners.
 Previously, he was a co-founder, President and Chief Executive Officer of Genaissance Pharmaceuticals, a publicly-held pharmacogenomics company, until its merger with Clinical Data in October 2005.
 Prior to that, he was Genaissance’s President and Chief Financial Officer and was responsible for completing private and public financings in excess of $150 million.